(2:8-10) Hypocrisy – its origins and signs

 - Primary aim is doing well in this life with no concern for the afterlife.

-- Tell lies or deceive others or behave in a differently with different people
+- Telling lies or deceiving others or behaving differently with different people.

 The Prophet (peace be on him) said in his hadith, if a person displays all three traits, they are a hypocrite.